mynew4/cmangos-docs-wiki/Build-CMaNGOS-for-Mac-OS-X.md

 **Software tools**

-In order to download, compile and install CMaNGOS and its tools, you will need the following softwares.
+In order to download, compile and install CMaNGOS and its tools, you will need the following software.
 All of them are free, though some may require you to register on the company website before downloading.
 All come with a standard Mac OS X installer which will greatly ease their installation and setting.

-**Developers Tools (XCode)**
+**Developers Tools (Xcode)**

 You'll need them to compile the source files.
-They are provided to developers by Apple You can grab XCode here: https://developer.apple.com/technologies/mac/#xcode
+They are provided to developers by Apple You can grab Xcode here: https://developer.apple.com/technologies/mac/#xcode
-Don't forget to install the command line tools (Preferences>Download for the last version of XCode)
+Don't forget to install the command line tools (Preferences>Download for the last version of Xcode)

 **MySQL Community Database Server**